Subbuteo: History

 The first Subbuteo sets, known as the Assembly Outfits, consisted of goals made of wire with paper nets, a cellulose acetate ball, cardboard playing figures in two basic kits (red shirts with white shorts, and blue shirts with white shorts) and bases made from buttons weighed down with lead washers.
 The story is that Peter found one of his mother's coat buttons and used Woolworth buttons for the early set bases.

-No pitch was provided: instead, the purchaser was given instructions on how to mark out (with chalk, provided) a playing area on to a blanket (an old army blanket was recommended).
-The first sets were eventually available in March 1947, several months after the original advertisement appeared.
+No pitch was provided: instead, the purchaser was given instructions on how to mark out, with provided chalk, a playing area on to a blanket.
+An old army blanket was recommended.
+The first sets were available in March 1947, several months after the original advertisement appeared.
 The first figures were made of flat cardboard cut out of a long strip.
 Later these card players came in press-out strips before being replaced with two-dimensional celluloid figures, known to collectors as "flats".

 Early production of Subbuteo was centred in Langton Green, near Royal Tunbridge Wells in Kent.
-Following the advent of the OO scale players the player figures were individually hand painted by local outworkers in their own homes.
+Following the advent of the OO scale players, the player figures were individually hand painted by local outworkers in their own homes.